 Description: Mating design

-Usage: md = value optio d = value option;
+Usage: md = value optio

-value is the type of mating design
+value is the type of mating •

-Range: rnd, rnd_ug , minf, maxf, p_assort, n_assort
+Range: rnd, rnd_ug, minf, maxf, p_assort, n_assort

 option /phen assortative mating base on

 phenotype

 /ebv assortative mating base on ebv

-/tbv assortative mating base on the
+/tbv assortative mating base on tbv

-Type: Optional C
+Type: Optional

 Default: rnd

-Note: used only for assortat ive mating design (i.e., p_assort and
+Note: Option will be u used only for assortat ive mating design (i.e., p_assort and

-11000 n_assort). used only for ussorial ave maning design (nei, p_assore and
+n_assort). ·

-/ or random union of ga metes.
+, or random union of ga metes.
 With this design offspring are

-U 0 one randomly sampled from the male
+- one randomly sampled from the male

-netic pool.
+1 • • netic pool.
 Therefore a dam can mate

-ation.
+- ation.
 Note that with rnd_ug mating

-0 8 8

-design, 'ls' (litter size) is treated as average number of progeny per dam. p_assort and n_assort stand for positive assortative and negative assortative, respectively.
-In the assortative mating design, sires mate to dams based on similarity (positive) or dissimilarity (negative).
-Similarity and dissimilarity can be based on true breeding values (tbv), estimated breeding values (ebv) or phenotypes (phen).
+6 verage number of progeny per dam.

+0, (e assortative and negative assortative,

+respectively.
+In the assortative mating design, sires mate to dams based on

+similarity (positive) or dissimilarity (negative).
+Similarity and dissimilarity

+can be based on true breeding values (tbv), estimated breeding values (ebv)

+or phenotypes (phen).

 Designs minf and maxf minimizes and maximizes inbreeding, repectively.
+In

-In the optimized mating design, pairs of mates are chosen so that inbreeding is
+the optimized mating design, pairs of mates are chosen so that inbreeding is

-generation.
+minimized or maximized in the next generation.
 To minimize or maximize

-od is used (Sonesson and Meuwissen,
+inbreeding, simulated annealing method is used (Sonesson and Meuwissen,

-, 0 od is an adaptation of the Metropolis-
+2000).
+The simulated annealing method is an adaptation of the Metropolis-

-optimization problem.
+Hastings algorithm for the global optimization problem.
 The initial

-creased by a factor of 0.9.
+temperature was set to 0.5 and then decreased by a factor of 0.9.

-In culling of pare ents and selection of pr rogeny, minimization or maximization
+rogeny, minimization or maximization

-of inbreeding is not considered.
+of inbreeding is 1 not considered.